csdvrx/CuteVim/README.md

 ![Example of the new profile](screenshots/Windows-Terminal-Result.png)

 If you prefer the light theme, type `set background=light` or edit `./usr/share/vim/vimrc` then refresh the assets with `./refresh.sh`

+Note that some shortcuts are not supported yet:

+ - the appearance shortcuts F8/F9/F10 (F8 generates ^[[19~, F9 generates ^[[20~, F10 generates ^[[21~)

+ - the Alt, Shift and Control selections (Windows Terminal remaps Ctrl-Shift-Up to the buffer scroll)

+Contributions are welcome, ideally as patches to the vimrc: this is to avoid changing Windows Terminal defaults unless it's absolutely required (such as to override defaults like the Ctrl-Shift-Up)

+# TODO

+Coming next, in no specific order:

+ - make the function looking for .git/HEAD recursive

+ - improve Windows Terminal support

+ - suggest some sensible Windows Terminal config options as a .json patch